American ‘Maxim’ Bombshell Bri Teresi Sizzles In See-Through Lingerie For Hot Instagram Snap

 Bri Teresi is living proof that a woman needs no “bae” to feel special whenever she feels like it.
-The American Maxim model often wows her Instagram fans with sultry photos of herself, as she makes it clear feeling sexy is something she does for herself.
+The American Maxim model often wows her Instagram fans with sultry photos of herself as she makes it clear that feeling sexy is something she does for herself.

-On Wednesday, the blonde bombshell put that in full evidence when she took to the popular social media platform to share a snapshot in which she sizzles in a lingerie set as she enjoys flowers in bed.
-In the caption, Teresi stated that no one needs a significant other to send them red roses.
+On Wednesday, the blond bombshell put that in full evidence when she took to the popular social media platform to share a snapshot in which she sizzles in a lingerie set as she enjoys flowers in bed.
+In the caption, Teresi states that no one needs a significant other to send them red roses.

-The photo shows Teresi kneeling on a bed somewhere in Los Angeles, California, as the geotag she included with her post indicates.
-She is rocking a black one-piece lingerie set that features an underwire structure that pushes against her chest, putting her busty figure front and center.
+The photo shows Teresi kneeling on a bed somewhere in Los Angeles, California, as the geotag she includes with her post indicates.
+She is rocking a black one-piece lingerie set that features an underwire structure which pushes against her chest, putting her busty figure front and center.
 The one-piece boasts a series of thick horizontal straps that make up its bodice, while the space in between is completely see-through, leaving quite a bit of skin on display.
-The combination of straps create a corset-like structure that comes together with a series of details in gold.
-According to the tag Teresi included with her photo, the lingerie set she is wearing is from Honey Birdette.
+The combination of straps creates a corset-like structure that comes together with a series of details in gold.
+According to the tag Teresi includes with her photo, the lingerie set is from Honey Birdette.

 In front of her on the bed lies a bucket of red roses.
 The flowers are from the Million Roses USA, a brand Teresi is apparently promoting on her tag.